-We are very excited to be welcoming two highly distinguished speakers to deliver the keynote addresses at AGEW2019: Professor Iris Bohnet (Kennedy School of Business, Harvard University) and Professor A. Abigail Payne (Melbourne Institute of Applied Economic and Social Research, University of Melbourne).
+We are very excited to be welcoming two highly distinguished keynote speakers to AGEW2019: Professor Iris Bohnet (Kennedy School of Business, Harvard University) and Professor Shelly Lundberg (University of California, Santa Barbara, and immediate Past Chair of the American Economic Association’s Committee on the Status of Women in the Economics Profession).

-To deliver the Gender Lensing Masterclass, we are delighted to welcome two expert analysts in the field of taxation and policy evaluation: Dr Janine Dixon (Centre for Policy Studies (CoPS), Victoria University) and Professor Miranda Stewart (Tax and Transfer Policy Institute, Australian National University).
+To deliver the Gender Lensing Masterclass, we are delighted to welcome two expert analysts in the field of taxation and policy evaluation: Associate Professor Janine Dixon (Centre for Policy Studies (CoPS), Victoria University) and Professor Miranda Stewart (Tax and Transfer Policy Institute, Australian National University).

 Professor Iris Bohnet